 Both payrolls will include Workers Comp and 401(k).

-Second payroll of the month will include HSA and gym membership deductions.
+Second payroll of the month will include commuter benefits, HSA, and gym membership deductions.

 Both payrolls will include Medical, Dental, Vision, 401(k) deferrals, FSA, Voluntary short and long-term disability, and Supplemental life insurance.